LA Tennis Center

-The Winter/Fall Tennis session starts on January 6th and lasts until March 8th.
-Print and fill in all the information on the registration form below and bring it in person to register at the shop in The Riverside Tennis Courts.
+The Spring Tennis session starts on March 9th and lasts for 9 weeks.
+Print and fill in all the information on the registration form below and bring it in person to register at the shop at the Riverside Tennis Courts 3401 Riverside Drive La Ca 90027.
+Call 323-663-6060 for class options and times.

 Children 3 1/2 - 16 years of age